 49.5 EXTERNAL ASSISTANCE

 Inside the service park, it is permitted for officials/marshals and/or team personnel to tow, transport or push a car.
+Limitation of team personnel as per Art.
+48.3 shall not apply.

 49.6 LAYOUT OF SERVICE PARKS